JensBender/JensBender/README.md

 - **Data Preprocessing**: Engineered new features (e.g., job stability, city tier, state default rate), handled duplicates, data types, missing values, and outliers, scaled numerical features, and encoded categorical features.
 - **Exploratory Data Analysis**: Analyzed distributions and relationships using descriptive statistics, correlations, and visualizations.
 - **Modeling**: Trained and evaluated eight baseline models (e.g., Logistic Regression, Random Forest, XGBoost) and tuned hyperparameters.
 Selected a Random Forest Classifier with an optimized decision threshold, achieving an AUC-PR of 0.59, recall of 0.79, and precision of 0.51 for the default class on the hold-out test set.
 Visualized feature importances and showed model prediction examples.
 - **Deployment**: Served the full machine learning pipeline (preprocessing and model) as a web app using a FastAPI backend and Gradio frontend within a single Docker container, hosted on Hugging Face Spaces.
+Automated deployment synchronization using GitHub Actions to sync a subset of the GitHub repository (files needed for the web app) with the Hugging Face Spaces repository on every push.
 - **Testing**: Implemented comprehensive unit, integration, and end-to-end tests to validate individual components, their interactions, and entire user journeys.

 **Model Pipeline:** [Hugging Face Hub](https://huggingface.co/JensBender/loan-default-prediction-pipeline)